 Scroll through and take a look at anything that interests you.

 Use the featured businesses as inspiration for what to make an affiliate website about.

 Once you’ve decided on a niche to enter, it’s time to create your site!

 The first step in getting a website up and running is through purchasing web hosting.

 These are services that will host your website on their server for a small fee.

-I used a variety of webshots right now, but I’ve always had a great time with HostGator.
+I use a variety of web hosts right now, but I’ve always had a great time with HostGator or Bluehost.

 They have a plethora of different plans to choose from based on your budget and goals, and they also have excellent customer service.

-Since we will be using WordPress as our content management system, I suggest buying the WordPress hosting.
+Since we will be using WordPress as our content management system, I suggest buying WordPress hosting.